cethack/FOO/README.md

 - Go to your GitHub site and copy clone url
 - locate to your local directory to work with
-- run git clone 'your GitHub url for the repository' (e.g: https://github.com/david-lee/FOO)
+- run `git clone 'your GitHub url for the repository'` (e.g: https://github.com/david-lee/FOO)
 - change to FOO directory
-- run `npm install`: It will install all necessary pacakges defined in package.json
+- run `npm install` in the FOO directory: It will install all necessary pacakges defined in package.json